N02443353/ELSpring2018/README.md

-# ELSpring2018
+#ELSpring2018
-This is a template for Spring 2018 Embedded Linux class
+This my N02443353 class repository.
+All work here is mine, except otherwise noted.